clue/socket-raw/README.md

   and does not get in your way.
   This library is merely a very thin wrapper and has no other external dependencies.
 * **Good test coverage** -
-  Comes with an automated test suite and is regularly tested in the *real world*
+  Comes with an automated test suite and is regularly tested in the *real world*.

 **Table of contents**